 That’s why I’ll never be a perfect girlfriend.
 I might not even be a great girlfriend.
 I’ll probably cry a lot more than you’re comfortable with.
 I’m going to claim I’m not clingy or jealous, and then turn around and be both.

 I’m going to do a lot of things that’ll annoy you, a lot of things that’ll even annoy me.
-But through them all, I’ll love you like I’ve never loved anyone before.
+But through it all, I’ll love you like I’ve never loved anyone before.
 You’ll be the sun to my moon, and I’ll treat you like it.
 I will be your girlfriend, and only yours.

 Though I'll never be perfect, I promise I’ll always give you my best.

 I’ll give you hours I don’t have.
 I’ll give you advice I can’t take myself.
 I’ll give you pieces of me I don’t want anyone else to see.
 There'll be tears, there will be hardships.
 There will also be moments of pure laughter and happiness.
-Even if things aren't always shimmery and shiny, they'll still be amazing.
+Even if things aren't always shimmery and shiny, they can still be amazing.

 I will be imperfectly perfect.
 But because you accept me, that will be completely okay.